 And every year, many people fail to live up to the resolutions they themselves have created.
 Not us food gardeners!

 It’s not like I’m trying to lose 20 pounds (which is not a bad resolution, but it gets more difficult as I age)—I’m trying to ensure my food garden is a big success this year.
 So, here goes with my 2021 food-gardening New Year’s resolutions:

 - Plan and plant early.
 In some past years, I’ve waited too long and missed the window on growing some plants I’d really love to harvest—get started planning now, in January!

 - Plant one new food I’ve never grown before: this year, I’m trying blackberries!
-Check out the special collection on blackberries in this month’s Food Gardening Magazine, to get everything you need to know about growing and enjoying this abundant fruit.
+Check out the special gardening guide on blackberries in this month’s Food Gardening Magazine, to get everything you need to know about growing and enjoying this abundant fruit.

 - Try some new recipes—it’s easy to fall into the habit of making the same old dishes all the time.
 2021 means branching out for me and trying at least one new recipe every month!